EmptyIsValue/Advanced-Reboot/README.md

 Enter to the UEFI without pressing F2 or Del on Keyboard.
 I thought you must have these tools, especially for Overclockers.

-This is just another way, there are some shortcuts like this before.
+This is just another way, there are some shortcuts like this before

-__Keep in mine!
-That these apps can only run under windows.__

 There are three for Reboot Options;

 - Advanced Reboot (Many Options)
 - Reboot To UEFI
 - Shutdown To UEFI

+__<p align="center">Keep in mine!
+That these apps can only run under windows.</p>__

 # Usage